thebracket/ArdanUltimateRustFoundations/day1/hour1/hello_world.md

 ![](/images/ExpandMacro.png)

 Once you run this command, you can find out what `println!` actually does.
-It's a *lot*:
+It's remarkably complicated:

 ```rust
 {